allanlw/ATS-guide/concepts.md

 accepts prop value arguments and returns a prop value.
 It can be parameterized on sorts (and normally is).

+- *proof axiom* - A function declared with the *praxi* keyword, which makes it an axiom, which does not have to be, and cannot be implemented.
+It can be parameterized on sorts (and normally is).

 # Polymorphism
 Polymorphism is accomplished at ATS by paramaterizing over sorts.